 - It is mandatory that a company is aware of its product’s frequency of use by the customers as well as the quantity of value they get.

-Note: in a large company, it will be impossible for one person to handle the buying decisions.
+Note: in a large company, it will be impossible for one person to handle the buy decisions.
 From this, we understand that ‘Customer Lifecycle’ is not about one manager or one end user.
 It is about everyone that is involved in the processes of buying and using the product.

 - Any company can ask for case studies and referrals from its customers whenever it seems appropriate.
-However, you have to ensure that they get the best and highly consistent before you proceed with your requests.
+However, you have to ensure that they get the best and are highly consistent before you proceed with your requests.
 Also, ensure that you deal with active users when you want to make any requests.

 1.3.
 Sales Funnel

 The customer cycle has the primary goal of making everything revolve around the customer and their experiences.
 However, Sales Funnel is all about stated actions, processes, and workflows that are used to ensure the effectiveness of the sales process and its optimization.